Himanshunitrr/Atlas-for-MMFM4DP/README.md

 ## 💬 Acknowledgements

-Built with passion for the computational pathology community and to empower faster innovation in AI-driven healthcare research.
+Built on top of [Multi-Modal Foundation Models for Computational Pathology: A Survey](https://arxiv.org/abs/2503.09091)  and with  passion for the computational pathology community and to empower faster innovation in AI-driven healthcare research.

 ---